image-source-control/image-source-control/readme.txt

 == Description ==

-Did you ever forget to add the source to an image file in the frontend and the attorney of the copyright holder knocked on your door?
+Did you ever forget to add the source to an image file in the frontend and the lawer of the copyright holder knocked on your door?

 Image Source Control (ISC) helps to prevent this situation.